inpsyde/php-coding-standards/README.md

 To re-enable it is necessary to use a similar syntax, but this time using `phpcs:enable` instead of `phpcs:disable`.

-It worth nothing:
+It worth noting:

-- `phpcs:disable` and `phpcs:enable` can be used without anything else, in this case the check for *all* rules are disabled/enabled.
+- `phpcs:disable` and `phpcs:enable` can be used without specifying the rule name, in this case the check for *all* rules are disabled/enabled.
 - Disabling / enabling comments could be embedded in doc block comments at file/class/method level.
 For example: